4 Myths About Health Coaching

 During the 50-minute session, you and your health coach will focus solely on your wellbeing, assessing the areas that feel most important to you and determining your immediate and long-term health goals.
 Your health coach will share suggestions and work with you to shape these into action steps that feel exciting and manageable for you, while also customizing them to align with your personal preferences, lifestyle and more.

 You will leave the session with clear recommendations based on your conversation and personal goals, as discussed above.
-For best results, we recommend connecting with your health coach on a monthly basis to discuss progress, ask questions and adjust your plan to continue to best support your lifestyle and goals.
+For best results, we recommend connecting with your health coach on a monthly basis to track your progress and adjust your plan accordingly!